Schezwan Paneer Paratha Recipe

 Dough ball rolled to a make a 5 inch circle.

-Slather 1-2 teaspoons of Schezwan sauce all over.
+Step 8: Slather 1-2 teaspoons of Schezwan sauce all over.

-Sprinkle a little chopped cilantro all over.
+Step 10: Sprinkle a little chopped cilantro over the top.

 Schezwan sauce, paneer and coriander sprinkled over the dough.

-Now cut the paratha using a sharp knife from the center to one side.
+Step 11: Now, cut the paratha using a sharp knife from the center to one side.

 Cut made in the paratha.

-Pick up the edge of the cut side and fold it over the round to make a 2-inch triangle.
+Step 12: Pick up the edge of the cut side and fold it over the round to make a 2-inch triangle.

 2 inch triangle made.